Skip Nav Destination

 Published: 16 August 2021

-... agreement with Max Planck Digital Library. cell proliferation evolution neocortex development neural progenitor cells neurogenesis The neocortex is the largest part of the mammalian cerebral cortex and is the seat of higher cognitive functions, such as thinking and language in human...
+... a transformative agreement with Max Planck Digital Library. cell proliferation evolution neocortex development neural progenitor cells neurogenesis The neocortex is the largest part of the mammalian cerebral cortex and is the seat of higher cognitive functions, such as thinking and language...

 Biochem Soc Trans (2017) 45 (2): 287–295.